PseudoDevs/IamGhost/bbmd1.md

-Last updated: 2024-04-08 14:01:53
+Last updated: 2024-04-08 14:02:26
-Random Quote: A thousand eyes, a hundred skins, wisdom deep as the roots of ancient trees.
-Greenseers.  -  Bloodraven
+Random Quote: I will put you under the jail. - Hank Schrader